-Jean-Paul Driot established Driot Associes Motor Sport (DAMS) at the end of 1988 to compete in International Formula 3000 the following year.
-Among many international series that the team has raced in, the Formula 1 feeder series remains one of its strongest programmes throughout the GP2 Series and the current FIA Formula 2 Championship eras.
+Jean-Paul Driot established Driot Associés Motor Sport (DAMS) at the end of 1988 to compete in International Formula 3000 the following year.
+Among many international series that the team has raced in, DAMS has always been present in Formula 1’s main feeder series, through F3000, GP2 Series and the current FIA Formula 2 Championship eras.

-Driot’s biggest skill was always to find and train young talent, initiating the development of many rising stars in motorsport and supporting their careers.
-32 drivers have reached the F1 level after racing for his team, with six on the current F1 grid.
+DAMS aim has always been to find and train young talent, initiating the development of many rising stars in motorsport and supporting their careers.
+33 drivers have reached the F1 level after racing for the team, with five on the current F1 grid.

 Sadly, on 3 August 2019, at the age of 68, Jean-Paul passed away after a long battle with illness.
-The team is now run by his family, before ex-F1 driver Charles Pic took over in February 2022, continuing the legacy of the DAMS name.
+The team was then run by his family, before ex-F1 driver Charles Pic took over in February 2022, continuing the legacy of the DAMS name.

 DAMS has benefited from the construction of new facilities in 2017, spreading over 2,300m2 with the famous Le Mans 24 Hours circuit nearby, creating an efficient working environment for the members of our team as well as our drivers.

 The workshop is divided into three sections: the first is dedicated to the assembly and maintenance of the cars; a second to fabrication and repairs; and the third to equipment storage.